neo4j-labs/llm-graph-builder/README.md

     ```

 - For the backend:
 1. Create the backend/.env file by copy/pasting the backend/example.env.
+To streamline the initial setup and testing of the application, you can preconfigure user credentials directly within the .env file.
+This bypasses the login dialog and allows you to immediately connect with a predefined user.
+   - **NEO4J_URI**:
+   - **NEO4J_USERNAME**:
+   - **NEO4J_PASSWORD**:
+   - **NEO4J_DATABASE**:
-2. Change values as needed
+3. Change values as needed
-3.
+4.
     ```bash
     cd backend
     python -m venv envName